DilwarS/DilwarS/README.md

 ## 👨‍💻 About Me

-I'm a government technologist and applied researcher at the **National Informatics Centre (NIC)**, Ministry of Electronics & Information Technology, Government of India — stationed at the Nagaon District Centre, Assam.
+I'm a government technologist and applied researcher at the **National Informatics Centre (NIC)**, Ministry of Electronics & Information Technology, Government of India.

 My work sits at the intersection of **AI/ML research**, **network infrastructure**, and **civic technology** — building citizen-centric e-governance tools at the district level while pursuing research in explainable AI for software-defined networking.